cosminadrianpopescu/azul/README.md

 #### AzulSetWinId

 Sets an azul windows id for the currently selected pane.
-See the [Session restore section](#session-restore) for why you would set and how you would use this id
+See the [Session support section](#session-support) for why you would set and how you would use this id

 **Parameters**: